Henry H. Wells: Political career

 Governor Pierpont had become unpopular with all sides.
 On April 4, 1868, General Schofield removed him and appointed his friend Wells in his place.
 On May 6 and 7, 1868, Virginia's Republican convention nominated Wells for governor on a ticket with James H. Clements for lieutenant governor and Thomas R. Bowden for attorney general.
 The Conservatives nominated Robert E. Withers.
 However, the new constitution needed to be ratified before such an election could be held, and the provisions disenfranchising former Confederates were controversial.
 General Schofield postponed the scheduled June 2, 1868 ratification vote.

-On Christmas Day, 1868, both Richmond newspapers published a letter from Stuart advocating "universal amnesty".
+On Christmas Day, 1868, both Richmond newspapers published a letter from Stuart advocating "universal amnesty."
 General Ulysses S. Grant and influential Republican Congressmen had met with Virginia's Conservative leaders (including the Committee of Nine formed about a week after Stuart's letter), as well as Wells and his allies, and Gilbert C. Walker (another former Northerner turned Norfolk businessman) and Franklin Stearns of Richmond).
 Grant intervened and supported Schofield in protecting the voting rights of Confederate veterans.
 The multiple federally supervised Virginia elections in 1869 thus included a vote on the new state constitution, a separate one on its disfranchisement clause that would have stripped the vote from most former Confederates, and a separate vote for state officials.

 Republicans again nominated Wells for Virginia's governor in March 1869 on a ticket with Black physician J.D.
 Harris for lieutenant governor.
-However, in the 1869 on July 6, 1869, voters selected Gilbert C. Walker, who had support from both Mahone's "True Republicans" and the Conservatives, by a vote of 119,535 to 101,204.
+However, in 1869, on July 6, 1869, voters selected Gilbert C. Walker, who had support from Mahone's "True Republicans" and the Conservatives, by a vote of 119,535 to 101,204.
 Voters also resoundingly rejected the Confederate disfranchisement clause.
-Thus, Virginia became the only Southern state not to have a civilian Radical government during Reconstruction.
+Thus, Virginia became the only Southern state that did not have a civilian Radical government during Reconstruction.

-Wells gave up his office on September 21, 1869, and Schofield appointed Walker his successor until the newly elected governor's swearing-in on January 1, 1870.
+Wells gave up his office on September 21, 1869, and Schofield appointed Walker, as his successor until the newly elected governor's swearing-in on January 1, 1870.